Feat-FeAR/logSpace/content/docs/setups/hugo.md

 `Windows PowerShell`, which is a different application (😱).
-Nevertheless, most of them also apply without modification to a pure Linux/Bash environment, the only exceptions being those few overtly Win-specific commands such as `winget` (Microsoft’s official package manager for Windows) or `Set-Location` (to change drive letter).
+Nevertheless, most of them also apply without modification to a pure Linux/Bash environment, the only exceptions being those few overtly Win-specific commands such as `winget` (the Microsoft’s official package manager for Windows) or `Set-Location` (to change drive letter).

-In any case, when running __Hugo__ in a Windows environment, I recommend using __PS__ as CLI instead of __WSL__, since with my _ManjaroWSL2_ the change detector for site real-time rendering didn't work well.
+In any case, when running __Hugo__ in a Windows environment, I recommend using __PS__ as CLI instead of __WSL__, since with my _ManjaroWSL2_ the change detector for site real-time rendering never worked well.

 ## Prerequisites